KuliginStepan/dadata-client/README.md

 There is no authorization at proxy if no username defined in system environment.

 `dadata.client.verifySsl` - enable/disable server SSL-certificate verification at client-side, defaults to true

-Dadata client provides `DadataClientAutoConfiguration` which configures `DadataClient` bean for you.

 ## Usage